talahik/Accidents_De_La_Route_En_France/README.md

 Extensive data cleaning and preprocessing steps were undertaken to ensure the accuracy, consistency, and relevance of the data for subsequent analysis and modeling.
 ## Installation
+### 1. Clone the Repository
+Start by cloning the GitHub repository to your local machine using the following command in your terminal: git clone

 ## Usage
 ## Results
 ## Contributors